La Guarimba International Film Festival: Seventh edition

-The seventh edition of the festival took place from 7 to 11 of August, 2019.
-More than 1,000 short films participated in the selection of152 works from 42 countries, in five categories (Fiction, Animation, Documentary, Insomnia, and La Grotta dei Piccoli).
+The seventh edition of the festival took place between the 7th and 11th of August 2019.
+With more than 1,000 short films participated in the selection of 152 works from 42 countries, in five categories (fiction, animation, documentary, insomnia, and La Grotta dei Piccoli).

 The international jury was composed of Jeanette Bonds (United States), founder and director of the GLAS Animation Festival, Éva Katinka Bógnar (Hungary), teacher and animation director, as well as Norma Guevara (France), director of the Women Film Festival Network.

-The festival was launched with a collective cleaning of Aanya's beach in collaboration with the NGO and Parley for the Oceans.
+It was launched with a collective cleaning of Amantea's beach in collaboration with the NGO and Parley for the Oceans.
 In the following days, workshops, concerts, industry conferences, a narration seminar in collaboration with Scuola Holden, photographic exhibitions, and an exhibition of illustrations were organized.

 Eighth edition

-The eighth edition of the festival took place from 7 to 12 of August, 2020.
-Despite the health crisis caused by the COVID-19 pandemic which forced the majority of festivals to be held online, La Guarimba held a face-to-face event, registering over 3,000 admissions in 6 days.
+The eighth edition of the festival took place 7–12 August 2020.
+In spite of the COVID-19 pandemic which forced the majority of festivals to be held online, La Guarimba held a face-to-face event, with over 3,000 admissions over 6 days.

-1160 short films participated in the selection.
-160 works coming from 54 countries worldwide in the usual five categories (Fiction, Animation, Documentary, Insomnia, and La Grotta dei Piccoli) were selected for the competition.
+1,160 short films participated in the selection.
+160 works coming from 54 countries worldwide in the usual five categories (fiction, animation, documentary, Insomnia, and La Grotta dei Piccoli) were selected for the competition.

-The eighth edition of the festival received the Medal of the Representation from the President of the Republic - Sergio Mattarella, the High Patronage of the European Parliament, the Patronage of the Council of Ministers, and the support of the embassies of the Kingdom of the Netherlands, the Federal German Republic, the Republic of Ireland, Canada, Australia, Sweden, Norway, the Austrian Cultural Forum, and the Flanders State of Arts.
+The eighth edition of the festival received the Medal of the Representation from the Italian president, Sergio Mattarella, the High Patronage of the European Parliament, the Patronage of the Council of Ministers, and the support of the embassies of the Netherlands, Germany, Ireland, Canada, Australia, Sweden, Norway, the Austrian Cultural Forum, and the Flemish State of Arts.

 In February 2020, the municipality of Amantea was dissolved due to fraud and mafia infiltration.
 This caused the closure of La Grotta Park for a year.
 Therefore, the association engaged in an urban restoration project, cleaning up the park and restoring the facilities, thus allowing the park to reopen to the public.